-- When a release of TRU mixed waste has occurred, priority is given to actions required to - minimize radiological exposure to workers and the public.
-In most cases, these actions are - 4 sufficient to mitigate any health effects associated with contamination by hazardous waste or - 5 hazardous waste constituents. - 6 If a release of site-generated hazardous waste occurs, the contaminated surface will be - 7 cleaned, and decontamination materials will be placed in containers and dispositioned - appropriately.
-If the release is TRU mixed waste, decontamination and disposition will be in - 9 accordance with the RWP. - If radioactive contamination is detected on equipment or on structures, radiological cleanup - standards will be used to determine the effectiveness of decontamination efforts and/or the final - disposition of the equipment or structures.
-Many types of equipment are difficult to - decontaminate and may have to be discarded as derived waste.
-Fixatives (e.g., paint) may be - used on contaminated structures if the contamination cannot be safely removed. - Following decontamination, the RCRA Emergency Coordinator will ensure that nonradioactive - hazardous waste resulting from the cleanup of a fire, an explosion, or a release involving a - nonradioactive hazardous waste at the WIPP facility will be contained and managed as a - hazardous waste until such time as the waste is disposed of, or determined to be - nonhazardous, as defined in 20.4.1.200 NMAC (incorporating 40 CFR Part 261, Subparts C and - 20 D).
+- spray on salt in the underground) may be used on contaminated structures if the contamination - 2 cannot be safely removed. - Following decontamination, the RCRA Emergency Coordinator will ensure that nonradioactive - 4 hazardous waste resulting from the cleanup of a fire, an explosion, or a release involving a - 5 nonradioactive hazardous waste at the WIPP facility will be contained and managed as a - 6 hazardous waste until such time as the waste is disposed of, or determined to be - 7 nonhazardous, as defined in 20.4.1.200 NMAC (incorporating 40 CFR Part 261, Subparts C and - 8 D).
 In most cases, knowledge of the material inventories for the various buildings and areas at - the facility will allow a hazardous waste determination for the material resulting from the cleanup - of a release.
-When knowledge of the material inventories is not sufficient, samples of the waste - will be collected and analyzed using U.S. Environmental Protection Agency (EPA)-approved - 24 methods to determine the presence of any hazardous characteristics and/or hazardous waste - 25 constituents.
+When knowledge of the material inventories is not sufficient, samples of the waste - will be collected and analyzed using U.S. Environmental Protection Agency (EPA)-approved - methods to determine the presence of any hazardous characteristics and/or hazardous waste - 13 constituents.

-26 D-4f(2) Incompatible Waste
+14 D-4f(2) Incompatible Waste

-- 27 The RCRA Emergency Coordinator will ensure, in accordance with 20.4.1.500 NMAC - (incorporating 40 CFR §264.56(h)(1)), that in the affected area(s) of the facility, no waste that - may be incompatible with the released material is treated, stored, or disposed of until cleanup - 30 has been completed.
-The RCRA Emergency Coordinator will not allow hazardous or TRU mixed - waste operations to resume in a building or area in which incompatible materials have been - released prior to completion of necessary post-emergency cleanup operations to remove - potentially incompatible materials.
-In making the determination of compatibility, the RCRA - 34 Emergency Coordinator will have available the resources and information described in Section - 35 D-4b, Identification of Released Materials and Assessment of the Extent of the Emergency.
+- The RCRA Emergency Coordinator will ensure, in accordance with 20.4.1.500 NMAC - (incorporating 40 CFR §264.56(h)(1)), that in the affected area(s) of the facility, no waste that - may be incompatible with the released material is treated, stored, or disposed of until cleanup - has been completed.
+The RCRA Emergency Coordinator will not allow hazardous or TRU mixed - waste operations to resume in a building or area in which incompatible materials have been - 20 released prior to completion of necessary post-emergency cleanup operations to remove - 21 potentially incompatible materials.
+In making the determination of compatibility, the RCRA - Emergency Coordinator will have available the resources and information described in Section - 23 D-4b, Identification of Released Materials and Assessment of the Extent of the Emergency.

-36 D-4f(3) Cleaning and Restoration of Equipment
+24 D-4f(3) Cleaning and Restoration of Equipment

-- The RCRA Emergency Coordinator will take measures to ensure, in accordance with 20.4.1.500 - NMAC (incorporating 40 CFR §264.56(h)(2)), that in the affected area(s) of the facility, - emergency equipment listed in the RCRA Contingency Plan, and used in the emergency - response, is cleaned and fit for its intended use or replaced before operations are resumed.

-- Any equipment that cannot be decontaminated will be discarded as waste (e.g., hazardous, - 2 mixed, solid), as appropriate.
-After the equipment has been cleaned, repaired, or replaced, a - 3 post-emergency facility and equipment inspection will be performed, and the results will be - 4 documented.
+- 25 The RCRA Emergency Coordinator will take measures to ensure, in accordance with 20.4.1.500 - NMAC (incorporating 40 CFR §264.56(h)(2)), that in the affected area(s) of the facility, - emergency equipment listed in the RCRA Contingency Plan, and used in the emergency - response, is cleaned and fit for its intended use or replaced before operations are resumed. - 29 Any equipment that cannot be decontaminated will be discarded as waste (e.g., hazardous, - mixed, solid), as appropriate.
+After the equipment has been cleaned, repaired, or replaced, a - post-emergency facility and equipment inspection will be performed, and the results will be - 32 documented.

-5 D-5 Required Reporting
+33 D-5 Required Reporting

-- 6 The RCRA Emergency Coordinator, on behalf of the Permittees, will note in the operating - record the time, date, and details of the incident that required implementation of the RCRA - 8 Contingency Plan.
+- The RCRA Emergency Coordinator, on behalf of the Permittees, will note in the operating - record the time, date, and details of the incident that required implementation of the RCRA - 36 Contingency Plan.
 In compliance with 20.4.1.500 NMAC (incorporating 40 CFR §264.56(i)), - within 15 days after the incident, the Permittees will ensure that a written report on the incident - will be submitted to the Secretary of the NMED and the EPA Region VI Administrator.
-The - 11 report will include:
+The - 39 report will include:

-- The name, address, and telephone number of the Owner/Operator - The name, address, and telephone number of the facility - The date, time, and type of incident (e.g., fire, explosion, or release) - The name and quantity of material(s) involved - The extent of injuries, if any - An assessment of actual or potential hazards to human health or the environment, where this is applicable - The estimated quantity and disposition of recovered material that resulted from the incident
+- The name, address, and telephone number of the Owner/Operator - The name, address, and telephone number of the facility

+- The date, time, and type of incident (e.g., fire, explosion, or release) - The name and quantity of material(s) involved - The extent of injuries, if any - An assessment of actual or potential hazards to human health or the environment, where this is applicable - The estimated quantity and disposition of recovered material that resulted from the incident

-21 D-6 Emergency Equipment
+8 D-6 Emergency Equipment